andreasfott/maze_ai/README.md

 - Displays **visual representation of the maze and paths** for better understanding.
 - Logs statistics on algorithm performance.

-## 🎮 How to Play

-1. Clone the repository and open the Jupyter Notebook (`AI_24_ΕΧ1_SOLUTION.ipynb`).
-2. Run the notebook to generate a maze and **solve it using different AI search algorithms**.
-3. Play the **Ghost Chase Game**:
-   - Move through the maze while avoiding the AI-powered ghost.
-   - The ghost dynamically chases you using **pathfinding algorithms**.
-   - Try to **reach the finish point before getting caught!**
-4. Experiment with different search strategies and game settings.

 ## 📌 References
 - [Wikipedia: Maze Generation Algorithms](https://en.wikipedia.org/wiki/Maze_generation_algorithm)